phanakata/ML_for_kirigami_design/README.md

 ## Citation

-If you use this package/code please cite
+If you use this package/code or find our research is useful for your work please cite
 ```bash
 @article{hanakata2018accelerated,
 title={Accelerated search and design of stretchable graphene kirigami using machine learning},